-The Water Industry’s sixth 5-year build and refurbishment Asset Management Programme (AMP6) running to
+The Water Industry’s fifth 5-year build and refurbishment Asset Management Programme (AMP5) concluded in

-The group’s move to diversify into the Energy from Waste sector (EfW) has proven successful.
-These major projects from different clients have rewarded the long-term relationship -building in the sector and reflect the confidence that FSD has now built in delivering these complex projects.
+In anticipation of this typical intra-AMP decline in business the group’s move to diversify into new industries has proved challenging, but there has been some success this year with two recent awards in the Energy from Waste sector (EfW).
+These major projects from two different clients reward the long-term relationship-building in the sector and reflect the confidence that FSD has now built in delivering these complex projects.

 The group continues to promote its recognised position in the Water Industry by pursuing new framework agreements under AMP6.
 FSD has established a strong reputation in delivering complex solutions on target and hopes to build on its considerable prior experience by participating fully with the

 FSD now offers the favoured full Mechanical and Electrical (M&E) solution with the benefit of its in-house mechanical fabrication and erection capability which gives the group control over its programme commitments.

 The group is positive about the outlook for performance in 2015/2016, as it is well-positioned with a good opening order book to maximise the benefits from future opportunities.

 The financial information set out in this preliminary announcement does not constitute statutory accounts as defined in the Companies Act 2006.

 These financial statements have been delivered to the registrar of companies.